BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 re-registered each time the HJB servlet is restarted.
 This feature is not implemented yet.

-.. _master command list: ../command-list.html
+.. _JMS command list: ./command-list.html
-.. _JMS commands: ./command-dispatch.rst
+.. _JMS commands: ./command-dispatch.html